JamesSaxon/jamessaxon.github.io/_posts/2020-12-07-basic-measurements-of-access-networks.md

   - \hypersetup{colorlinks,linkcolor=[rgb]{0,0.3,0.8},urlcolor=[rgb]{0,0.3,0.8}}
 ---

-In my last post, I described public datasets for understanding equity in Internet access.
+In my [last post][last-post], I described public datasets for understanding equity in Internet access.
 It is also useful to be able to measure connections directly.
 This will allow us to roll out tests in specific sets of households, and measure the network parameters that are necessary in the "real world."